Learning Preconditioner for Conjugate Gradient PDE Solvers: Method

 We store the input $\mathbf{A}$ as a one-dimensional edge feature: If $\mathbf{A}_{ij}$ is a nonzero entry in $\mathbf{A}$, we add it as an edge feature connecting node $i$ to $j$.
 Similarly, we store vector $\mathbf{x}$ as a one-dimensional node feature on the graph.
 A matrix-vector product such as $\mathbf{A}\mathbf{x}$ can be viewed as a round of message passing on the graph.
 Each node sends a message to its neighboring nodes, which in turn pass the message along to their own neighbors.
 The message at each node is updated based on the messages it receives from its neighbors, which can be represented by a weighted sum of the messages.
 This operation gives us a new node value corresponding to the resulting vector from the multiplication.

-\paragraph{Architecture. } We use a variant of the encoder-processor-decoder architecture that is commonly employed by the learning physics simulation and learning numerical solver literature~\cite{pfaff2020learning, luz2020amg, sanchez2020learning}.
+\paragraph{Architecture} We use a variant of the encoder-processor-decoder architecture from previous literature~\cite{pfaff2020learning, luz2020amg, sanchez2020learning}.
 There are three main components to this architecture.
-The encoder uses an MLP which takes as input the graph nodes and edges, and then outputs a 16d feature.
+The encoder uses an MLP, which takes as input the graph nodes and edges and outputs a 16D feature.
 The feature representations are updated through a series of MLP message-passing layers in the processing stage, where nodes and edge features are updated through aggregating features in the local neighborhood.
 We use five message-passing layers in the processors.
-Finally, the decoder takes the updated feature on each edge to predict a real-valued number value on each edge which forms a matrix $\mathbf{M}$ to be used to construct our predicted preconditioner $\mathbf{P}$.
+Finally, the decoder takes the updated feature on each edge to predict a real-number value on each edge which forms a matrix $\mathbf{M}$ to be used to construct our predicted preconditioner $\mathbf{P}$.

 Unfortunately, directly assembling the predicted edge feature into a matrix often fails to serve as a valid preconditioner because there is no guarantee of its symmetry or positive definiteness.
-Therefore, we first construct a triangular matrix by averaging pair of the bidirectional edges running between the two graph nodes $<\mathbf{M}_{i, j}, \mathbf{M}_{j, i}>$, and store the value on the corresponding lower-triangular indices $\mathbf{L}_{i, j | i \geq j }$.
+Therefore, we first construct a triangular matrix by averaging a pair of the bidirectional edges running between the two graph nodes and store the value on the corresponding lower-triangular indices $\mathbf{L}_{i, j | i \geq j }$.
 We use $\mathbf{LL}^\top$ as our preconditioner, and this construction ensures its symmetry and positive definiteness. \revised{Please see Appendix Section~\ref{supp:sec:ours} for more details on the GNN architecture.}